 Later that summer, however, the New York Times reported that Giuliani had renewed his efforts, secretly talking to Ukrainian official Andriy Yermak.
-After news surfaced of a whistleblower complaint involving Trump’s communications with Zelensky — which the acting director of national intelligence refused to release to Congress — additional reporting revealed that in mid-July Trump had ordered his acting chief of staff, Mick Mulvaney, to withhold Ukraine’s military aid.
+After news surfaced of the whistleblower complaint involving Trump’s communications with Zelensky, additional reporting revealed that in mid-July Trump had ordered his acting chief of staff, Mick Mulvaney, to withhold Ukraine’s military aid.
 The Office of Management and Budget (OMB) had subsequently instructed the Defense and State Departments to freeze the aid.

 While Trump seesawed with his explanations about why he had withheld the $400 million, Giuliani wasted little time before appearing on cable news to admit that he had asked Ukraine to investigate Biden.
 Meanwhile, the State Department confirmed that it had assisted in connecting Giuliani with Yermak, a fact Giuliani boasted of on Fox News: “I was operating at the request of the State Department.”

-The president’s actions, if true, could constitute a dangerous violation of criminal law.
-With the advent of a formal impeachment inquiry and with the Trump White House’s blanket obstruction of all legislative oversight, American Oversight seeks records from multiple federal agencies that could shed light both on Giuliani’s contacts with the Ukrainian government and on the president’s potential freezing of congressionally approved military aid in an attempt to influence the upcoming 2020 election.
+The president’s actions constituted a dangerous violation of criminal law.
+The Trump White House’s blanket obstruction of all legislative oversight continued into the impeachment inquiry, with the order for administration officials not to comply with congressional requests.
+While some officials joined in Trump’s stonewalling, many others lined up to provide testimony to Congress, including Yovanovitch, Gordon Sondland, Kurt Volker, and Bill Taylor.
+Meanwhile, American Oversight continued its own investigation, seeking records from multiple federal agencies that could shed light both on Giuliani’s contacts with the Ukrainian government and on the president’s potential freezing of congressionally approved military aid in an attempt to influence the upcoming 2020 election.

 On Oct.
 12, 2019, American Oversight sued the State Department for emails sent by Secretary of State Mike Pompeo or other senior officials referencing President Trump’s personal lawyer Rudy Giuliani, 2020 presidential candidate Joe Biden, or Ukrainian-born businessmen Lev Parnas and Igor Fruman.
 The lawsuit also sought the calendars of former Ukraine special representative Kurt Volker and his communications with Giuliani.